NithSelv/ECE496_Design_Project/README.md

 ## Description

 This can be done by allowing a Prometheus instance to send HTTP requests to the server (which will be running on a port specified in the Prometheus config file) which will allow it to scrape metrics from the endpoint.
 The server should provide those metrics from JITServer and return them to Prometheus in a valid HTTP Response.
+HTTPS can be configured on Prometheus as well for added security.

 ## Server Diagram